aldebaran/qibuild/doc/guide/cmdline/packaging_a_project.rst

 ===================

 You may want to distribute a pre-compiled package for an other person to use.
-With QiBuild, this is easy.
+With qiBuild, this is easy.

 Runtime package
 ---------------